 AJS Review; Journal

-"The Children's House: Conversion and Play in 'The History of the Slave of Christ" (Eighth North American Syriac Studies Symposium, 2019)
+"The Children's Hour: Conversion and Play in 'The History of the Slave of Christ'" (Eighth North American Syriac Studies Symposium, 2019)

 Saul Became Paul: The Apostle as 'Convert' in Late

 Patristics Society, 2016)